MorganResearchLab/scarecrow/README.md

 * Added functionality to reap.py _get_sequence_with_jitter to tackle potentially clipped barcodes starting at position 1
 *   - this is not applied to the trie method currently

+* Compact trie not as efficient as ahocorasick trie so reinstate the previous method
+*   - retain the structure outputs and the memory usage
+*   - will need to check if code needs refactoring for this

 # Testing on laptop (WTv2)
 ```bash